The Amin Tzibur Program Application Process

 The Amin Tzibur Program, designed for senior synagogue administration professionals, acknowledges their Judaic knowledge, skills, and contributions to congregational life.
 It targets those who merge executive duties with ritual participation, thus elevating synagogue administration and motivating Jewish communal workers towards synagogue careers.

 Endorsed by the Jewish Theological Seminary of America, United Synagogue of Conservative Judaism, and the North American Association of Synagogue Executives (NAASE), the program awards the Teudat Amin Tzibur certification to individuals who demonstrate unwavering devotion to their communities.
-To be eligible, candidates must be NAASE Regular Members with at least five years of experience in a Conservative synagogue, hold a Fellow in Synagogue Administration certification, adhere to Conservative Judaism’s practices, and be recognized by their community and clergy as religious leaders.
+To be eligible, candidates must be NAASE Regular Members with at least five years of experience as an Executive Director in a Conservative synagogue, hold a Fellow in Synagogue Administration certification, adhere to Conservative Judaism’s practices, and be recognized by their community and clergy as religious leaders.

 Key Elements of the Program: